Salt Dough Sweeney Todd Pie

-…or maybe should that be Derbyshire.
+Possibly the worst pie in London or maybe should that be Derbyshire.
 Pen is going to be so proud of me for fitting a musical connection into my blog post!
 For those who don’t follow me on Twitter you may not realise that Hubby & I are going to a Halloween Party as Sweeney Todd & Mrs Lovett.
 Going as Mrs Lovett seemed a natural choice for me – I know exactly how I can make the outfit with a few things I own and I make great pies…although I’m not scheming and as twisted as Mrs Lovett.

 To make my pie I decided to use a material I hadn’t used since I was a child – salt dough.
 I had forgotten how easy it is to make and was like working with pastry.
 To help with making the shape I used a small foil pie dish.
 This helped to support the dough as it was drying.
 The idea for the fingers was inspired by a Halloween shortbread recipe I had seen where the shortbread was rolled into fingers and flaked almonds were used as fingernails.
 I have to say they are almost too realistic for my liking.

-1 cup plain flour
+- 1 cup plain flour

-1/2 cup salt
+- 1/2 cup salt

-1/2 cup of water
+- 1/2 cup of water

-1 egg, beaten
+- 1 egg beaten

-1) Mix together flour, salt and water until you have a smooth dough.
+- Mix together flour, salt and water until you have a smooth dough.
 Cover in clingfilm and leave for 30 min.

-2) Roll out the dough until no more than 5mm thick.
+- Roll out the dough until no more than 5mm thick.
 Line a small pie dish as if you were making an edible pie.
 Trim off the excess pastry and roll this back into a ball.

-3) Use a small amount of dough to make 2 finger sized sausages.
+- Use a small amount of dough to make 2 finger sized sausages.
 Using a eating knife carefully make 3 impressions in each finger to show the knuckles.
 At one end of the sausage make a small impression then using a small amount of water push a flaked almond in the dough.
 This is the fingernail.

-4) In the pie place a few balls of dough.
+- In the pie place a few balls of dough.
 These are only for making sure the lid of the pie doesn't collapse.

-5) Roll out the pastry again to around 5mm thickness and cut to the size of a lid.
+- Roll out the pastry again to around 5mm thickness and cut to the size of a lid.
 Make a few slits in the lid where the fingers can pop out.
 Place the lid on the top of the pie and arrange fingers and any other decoration you wish.
 Use a small amount of water to stick dough to dough.
 Pinch around the edges of a pie to make it look authentic.

-6) Brush the pie, but not the fingers, with beaten egg.
+- Brush the pie, but not the fingers, with beaten egg.
 Bake at 100oc for 4-5 hours or until the pie sounds hollow on the bottom.